0exp/symbiont-ruby/README.md

 # Problems and motivaiton

 The main problem of `instance_eval` / `instance exec` / `class_eval` / `class_exec` is that the binding (self)
-inside a proc-objec is replaced with the object in where a proc object is executed.
-This allows you to delegate all methods closed by a proc to another object.
+inside a proc-object is replaced with the object in where a proc object is executed.
+This allows you to delegate all methods captured by a proc to another object.
-But this leads to the fact that the proc object loses access to the original closed environment.
+But this leads to the fact that the proc object loses access to the original captured environment.
-Symbiont solves this problem by allowing to proc to be executed in the required context while maintaining access to the methods of the closed environemnt
+Symbiont solves this problem by allowing the proc to be executed in the required context while maintaining access to the methods of the captured environment
 (including the global context).

 ---

-A prroblem with `instance_eval` / `instance_exec` / `class_eval` / `class_exec`:
+A problem with `instance_eval` / `instance_exec` / `class_eval` / `class_exec`:

 ```ruby
 class TableFactory